TVersluijs/RGEE_Snowmelt/README.md

 to the method 'pixel_gam' in the other scripts.
 Input locations can either be point locations with a corresponding buffer zone, or a collection of polygons in a shapefile.
 This script depends on a snow melt map generated for MODIS using script "01-RGEE_ TomVersluijs_MODIS_Pixels_Snowmelt.R", or for Sentinel-2 using script "05-RGEE_TomVersluijs_S2_Pixels_Snowmelt.R".
-Please run either script before continuing with the analysis below.
+Please run either script before continuing with the analysis in script 10.

 <p float="left">
 <img align="top" src="./_pictures/10A-MODIS_Zackenberg_Image_Snowmelt_Points.png" width="42%" title="Point locations on top of snow melt map" />